-The Board of Directors adopted a Code of Business Conduct and Ethics on April 7, 2009.
+The Board of Directors adopted a Code of Business Conduct and Ethics on April 7, 2009 applicable to directors, senior officers and employees of the Corporation.

 (b) Describe any steps the board takes to ensure directors exercise independent judgement in considering transactions and agreements in respect of which a director or executive officer has a material interest.